Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Mixed-state symmetries

 \end{proof}

-Note that the above theorem does not guarantee that all symmetries of $\rho_A$ can be obtained from the stabilizers.
+As a concrete example, consider the flat noncontractible membrane SES $A$ in the X-cube model, as shown in Fig.~\ref{fig:com_sym}.
+Since the product of local stabilizers $B^k_v$ and non-local stabilizers $W(\D^1_{x(y,z)})$ fully embedded in $A$ can form an arbitrary Pauli $Z$ dual loop operator therein, $W_{\tilde{c}}=\prod_{l\in\tilde{c}} Z_l$ constitutes a strong symmetry of $A$ for any configuration $\tilde{c}$ composed of dual loops.
+Meanwhile, the restriction to $A$ of a product of general $W(\D^1_{x(y,z)})$ and $B^k_v$ stabilizers can yield an arbitrary Pauli $Z$ open dual string operator, and the restriction of $A_c$ stabilizers can yield an arbitrary Pauli $X$ contractible loop operator.
+Consequently, these two types of operators serve as weak symmetries of $A$.
+Finally, note that the above theorem does not guarantee that all symmetries of $\rho_A$ can be obtained from the stabilizers.
 For example, spatial symmetries such as translations obviously cannot be derived in this manner.